winitzki/scall/tutorial/programming_dhall.md

 One consequence of that limitation is Dhall's inability to implement a kind-parametric list as a user-defined data type.
 Dhall programs can implement user-defined data structures of the following shapes:

-- Lists of values such as `[ 1, 2, 3]`; that is, lists of values of a specific type.
+- Lists of values such as `[ 1, 2, 3 ]`; that is, lists of values of a specific type.
-- lists of simple types such as `[ Natural, Natural → Natural, Bool ]` (a "type-level" list).
+- Lists of simple types such as `[ Natural, Natural → Natural, Bool ]` (a "type-level" list).
 Each type in that list has kind `Type`.
-- Lists of types that all belong to a given specific kind.
+- Lists of types that all belong to a given specific kind other than `Type`.
 For example, the list `[ Option, List, Option ]` where each type has kind `Type → Type`.

+In a language that supports infinitely many type universes, one can implement a fully "universe-polymorphic" list; that is, a list of types belonging to an arbitrary type universe.

 But Dhall cannot implement a kind-polymorphic list parameterized by an arbitrary kind.

 In practice, the need for such data structures appears to be rare.

-In a language that supports infinitely many type universes, one can implement a fully "universe-polymorphic" list; that is, a list of types belonging to an arbitrary type universe.

-The problem with type universes is that there isn't a reasonable practical need for infinitely many different type universes; and yet the language forces the programmer to consider them and to write code supporting them.

 ## Appendix: Naturality and parametricity